dkingstong/survey-creator/README.md

 - Correctly use the options table and support the different question types
 - Clearly define the machine learning algorithms to predict based on users answers
 - Handle logout
+- Add api endpoints to create questions and surveys
+- Create an admin app to create questions and surveys
+- Add indeces to the data model